Exotic non-leaves with infinitely many ends: Topological realization

 If $\Omega$ fibers over $\R$ then the boundary leaves of $\widehat{\Omega}$ are homeomorphic to $\R^{n-1}$ (by Hector's Trivialization Lemma).
 If this is the case then, by definition of $\Omega$, this boundary leaf cannot represent a proper leaf of $\FF$.
 Thus it must be semiproper, but in $C^2$ regularity semiproper leaves have infinitely many ends by Duminy's theorem (see e.g. \cite{Cantwell-Conlon3}), so it cannot be homeomorphic to $\R^{n-1}$.
 Thus $\Omega$ fibers over the circle.

 If the completion $\widehat{\Omega}$ is not compact, then at least one of its boundary leaves is not compact and any Dippolito decomposition has an arm.
 Since $\Omega$ fibers over the circle, it follows that the monodromy map is nontrivial.
-Thus, by means of the Kopell Lemma for foliations (see \cite{Cantwell-Conlon2}), it follows that some leaf in the interior of $\Omega$ has infinitely many ends, as it is explicitly shown in \cite[Lemma 2.20]{Menino-Schweitzer}.
+Thus, by means of the Kopell Lemma for foliations (see \cite{Cantwell-Conlon2}), it follows that some leaf in the interior of $\Omega$ has infinitely many ends, as explicitly shown in \cite[Lemma 2.20]{Menino-Schweitzer}.
 But $L$ has just one end, so $\widehat{\Omega}$ must be compact.
-Of course $\widehat{\Omega}\neq M$, because this would imply that $\Omega=M$, but a compact manifold cannot be foliated completely by noncompact proper leaves.
-Thus all the boundary leaves are compact, and there exists at least one of them.
+Now $\Omega\neq M$ since a compact manifold cannot be foliated completely by noncompact proper leaves, so $\widehat\Omega$ has at least one boundary leaf, and all its boundary leaves are compact.

 Since the leaves of $\FF_{|\Omega}$ are proper leaves without holonomy the holonomy group of each compact boundary leaf must be cyclic.
-Thus the holonomy covering of each compact boundary leaf is an open manifold with two ends.
-Therefore $\lim L$ consists of just one compact leaf, say $L_0$, since distinct compact leaves in $\lim L$ would define different ends of $L$.
+Thus the holonomy covering of each compact boundary leaf is an open manifold with two ends and each boundary leaf is contained in $\lim L$, which consists of just one compact leaf, say $L_0$, since distinct compact leaves in $\lim L$ would define different ends of $L$.
 A neighborhood of that end agrees with that of one end of the holonomy covering of the compact boundary leaf $L_0$.

-The cyclic holonomy is represented by an element in $H^1(L_0,\Z)$ and thus its Poincar\'e dual can be represented by a codimension one closed submanifold of $B_0\subset L_0$ which lifts to nearby leaves in $\Omega$.
-Let us denote these lifts by $B_t\subset L_t$, for $0\leq t<\varepsilon$, where $L_t$ is the leaf passing through the point $t\in\gamma([0,\varepsilon))$ where $\gamma$ is a transverse arc with initial point at $\Sigma_0\subset L_0$ and its other points inside $\Omega$.
-Then $B_t$ is null--homologous and bounds a compact subset of $L_t$ for $t>0$, since each leaf in $\Omega$ is a euclidean space, while $B_0$ does not bound on $L_0$.
+The cyclic holonomy is represented by an element in $H^1(L_0,\Z)$ and thus its Poincar\'e dual can be represented by a codimension one closed submanifold $B_0\subset L_0$ which lifts to nearby leaves in $\Omega$.
+Let us denote these lifts by $B_t\subset L_t$, for $0\leq t<\varepsilon$, where $L_t$ is the leaf passing through the point $\gamma(t)$ where $\gamma$ is a transverse arc with initial point in $B_0\subset L_0$ and its other points inside $\Omega$.
+Then for $t>0$ $B_t$ is null--homologous and bounds a compact subset of $L_t$, since each leaf in $\Omega$ is a euclidean space, while $B_0$ does not bound on $L_0$.
 Thus hypothesis (2) of Theorem 2.13 ($B_t$ is null--homologous and bounds a compact subset of $L_t$ for $t>0$, but $B_0$ does not bound on $L_0$) of \cite{Schweitzer1} is satisfied and $L_0$ must bound a generalized Reeb component.
 Thus $\lim L=L_0$ does not admit a closed transversal, contrary to hypothesis. \end{proof}